Sitespeed

 [Sitespeed.io](https://www.sitespeed.io/) is an open-source tool that runs on Docker and can be used for analyzing website performance helping you identify bottlenecks, and optimize your web pages.
 Sitespeed has a Graphite output and can be easily configured to send metrics to your Hosted Graphite account.

-**Send Sitespeed Metrics to Hosted Graphite**
+#### Send Sitespeed Metrics to Hosted Graphite

 You can run the following Docker command against any website URL that you wish to test:&#x20;

-`docker run --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io:29.2.0 <URL-of-website-to-test> --graphite.host carbon.hostedgraphite.com --graphite.port 2003 --graphite.namespace <YOUR-API-KEY>.sitespeed_io.default.hg`
+docker run --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io:39.5.0 <FULL-URL-OF-SITE-TO-TEST> -n 1 --graphite.host carbon.hostedgraphite.com --graphite.port 2003 --graphite.namespace <YOUR-API-KEY>.sitespeed_io.default.hg

-Running this command will send website performance metrics to your Hosted Graphite account and you can easily visualize them by importing various auto-dashboards from the Sitespeed GitHub [repository](https://github.com/sitespeedio/grafana-bootstrap-docker/tree/83dc8cbf572126e3f40b6b7a5053dae1a5701d20/dashboards/graphite).
-We also have a Sitespeed Performance dashboard that has been optimized for Hosted Graphite, located in our [Dashboard Library](https://docs.hostedgraphite.com/dashboard-and-graphs/dashboard-library).
+Running this command will send site performance metrics to your Hosted Graphite account and you can easily visualize them by importing various auto-dashboards from the Sitespeed GitHub [repository](https://github.com/sitespeedio/grafana-bootstrap-docker/tree/83dc8cbf572126e3f40b6b7a5053dae1a5701d20/dashboards/graphite).
+We also have a Sitespeed Performance dashboard that has been optimized for Hosted Graphite, located in our [Dashboard Library](/dashboard-and-graphs/dashboard-library.md).
 Event data will also be stored locally after each run, so it is recommended to run the command from within a designated directory.

-<figure><img src="https://495119770-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FZtHmoGZNsmARIViZEdbz%2Fuploads%2Fu0VJNIAx6k2QnwAENYqg%2Fsitespeed-performance-dashboard.png?alt=media&#x26;token=6ec03d6b-179f-4a94-b7df-db1f9eefe98a" alt=""><figcaption><p>Sitespeed Performance Dashboard</p></figcaption></figure>
+<figure><img src="/files/CQdx459ayJK1LJvcMGNU" alt=""><figcaption><p>Sitespeed Performance Dashboard</p></figcaption></figure>

-**Sending Annotations**
+#### Sending Annotations

 To send Sitespeed annotations to Hosted Graphite you must add some required [configuration options](https://www.sitespeed.io/documentation/sitespeed.io/configuration/#the-options) to your docker run command, such as:&#x20;